-In a month, you might wanted to have learned a new skill or spent some time with someone special to you.
+In a month, you might want to have learned a new skill, or spent some time with someone special to you.
 And then in a year, maybe you want to be somewhere else in your career, or have finally got round to that big experience you’ve been dreaming of.

 3. What is my happiest memory?

-To look forward, sometimes it can help to look back.
+To look forwards, it can help to look back.
 Think back to a time when you were really happy.
-It might be from your childhood, or perhaps even last month!
+It might be from your childhood, or even last month!
 What was it about this memory that makes it so happy?

 Would that same thing make you feel just as happy today – would you still respond in the same way?
 This question can both show us how our needs evolve over time, and remind us of our core values, likes, and dislikes.